What is a Fruit or Vegetable Beer?

 By The Beer Community on Apr.
 24, 2019

-Fruits and vegetables can be added into the mash or with flavouring added into the fermentation during the brewing process.
-Many beer styles, such as Belgian Lambics (fruit) or Pumpkin Ales (vegetable) can be considered a fruit or vegetable beer.
+Fruits and vegetables can be added to the mash or as flavouring during fermentation.
+Many beer styles, such as Belgian Lambics (fruit) or Pumpkin Ales (vegetable) are considered a fruit / vegetable beer, and they’re widely popular because they infuse an array of different flavours.
+You could pretty much say, “there’s a fruit or vegetable beer for everyone!”

 The appearance of a fruit or vegetable ranges widely and is all based on the fruit or vegetable being added in the brewing or fermentation process.
 The colours of fruit and vegetable brews can range from clear yellow to a dark brown.